 There is no other better option.
 They cannot drive down the street until they find a place they like better.
 Their child lives are spent carrying cans not in school.
 Even if they were in school, “Over half of the developing world's primary schools do not have access to water and sanitation facilities.
 Without toilets, girls typically drop out of school at puberty” (United Nations 2003).

 Why should you care about clean water?
 In America people are dying from cancer, AIDS, war, and obesity.
-If you want clean water you can just turn on the faucet.
+If you want clean water, you can just turn on the faucet.
 It could be that American’s are apathetic to other’s suffering, or it might the might just that they are ignorant to it.
 Americans are bombarded by the media with advertisements about how to be skinny, and why this bottled water is better than that.
 We are willing to focus on the most miniscule aspects of our lives to make them more comfortable, but we are unaware that outside of our “bubble” people are unable to satisfy their most basic needs.

 This paper intends to pop one’s hypothetical bubble.
 In America we have gold in the sink.
 Floods of clean water are wasted.
 We have let our gluttony become our global identifier.
 Never satisfied, and always wanting more.
 That can be changed!
 According to the World Health Organization, “for every $1 invested in water and sanitation, there is an economic return of between $3 and $34!”